-- Some SIM carriers are better than others, offering better deals or cheaper prices.
+- Some SIM carriers have better coverage or offer better pricing than others.
 If you have a chance, ask around to see which carrier the locals prefer before you commit.

 - Make sure it is the right size and will work for your phone, whatever phone you decided to buy it for.

-Step 3: Purchase any extra credits or data that might not have come included on your SIM card.
-These will be available in the same store that you buy your SIM card, and many convenience stores also sell them.
-They come in the form of cards with scratch off codes, or it may be an automated system that the store clerk can do for you.
+Step 2: Purchase any extra credits or data that might not have come included on your SIM card.
+These will be available in the same store where you buy your SIM card, and many convenience stores also sell them.
+They come in the form of cards with scratch-off codes, or it may be an automated system that the store clerk can do for you.
 Your SIM card provides your phone number, while credits and data provide your service.
-It is pay as you go with SIM cards, so once you use up your credit, you will need to buy more.
-On that note, you will still have all your apps on your phone, switching out the SIM is simply switching out the phone number.
+It is pay-as-you-go with SIM cards, so once you use up your credit, you will need to buy more.
+Don’t worry, you will still have all your apps on your phone, switching out the SIM is simply switching out the phone number.

-Step 5: Add any credits/data that you purchased.
+Step 4: Add any credits/data that you purchased.
 If you’re using a card with a scratch-off code, just follow the instructions on the card.
-Usually you dial a number, and a recording tells you what to do, entering your scratch off code to activate your credit.
+Usually, you dial a number, and a recording tells you what to do, entering your scratch-off code to activate your credit.
 Be careful if you are in a country that speaks another language, perhaps ask someone else to help you load your credits to make sure nothing gets lost in translation.